fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-compute-linux-lab.md

 	Thread Count: 4
 ```

-### #6.
-The getconf command
+### getconf

+### Description

 The Linux command **getconf** displays the value of a specified configuration variable on the standard output.
 The **getconf** command is most portable solution as it runs on Linux and Mac OS X as well.

-The option `-a` displays all configuration variables for the current system and their values, on standard output.
-To get a list of all configuration variables for the current system, run the following command
+### Sample code

+Run the following code:

 ```
 getconf -a
 ```
+The option `-a` displays all configuration variables for the current system and their values, on standard output.
+To get a list of all configuration variables for the current system, run the following command

 Sample output:
 ```